Conflux-Chain/conflux-documentation/docs/general/run-a-node/running-independent-chain.md

 ## A Simple Instruction

 1. Get executable Conflux binary file (use precompiled binary or build from the latest source code).
-You can refer to the document [Installation](https://conflux-chain.github.io/conflux-doc/install/).
+You can refer to the document [Downloading](./downloading-conflux-client.md).

 2. Create a directory and prepare a configuration file ```bootnode.toml``` for the bootnode (the default port is 32323 if not set).
-You can refer to [Getting Started](https://conflux-chain.github.io/conflux-doc/get_started/).
+You can refer to [Configuration Files](./configuration-files.md).

 ```bash
 Ensure that `bootnode.toml` does not contain the `bootnode` entry, and the